carpentries-incubator/machine-learning-neural-python/_episodes/04-create_net.md

 What makes CNNs special?
 The name stems from the fact that the architecture includes one or more convolutional layers.
 These layers apply a mathematical operation called a "convolution" to extract features from arrays such as images.

-In a convolutional layer, a matrix of values referred to as a "filter" or "kernel" slides across the input matrix (such as an image).
-As it slides, the values are multiplied to generate a new set of values referred to as a "feature map" or "activation map".
+In a convolutional layer, a matrix of values referred to as a "filter" or "kernel" slides across the input matrix (in our case, an image).
+As it slides, values are multiplied to generate a new set of values referred to as a "feature map" or "activation map".

 ![2D Convolution Animation by Michael Plotke](../fig/convolution_plotke.gif){: width="500px"}

 Filters provide a mechanism for emphasising aspects of an input image.
-For example, certain filters may help to identify the edges of objects.
+For example, a filter may emphasise object edges.
+See [setosa.io](https://setosa.io/ev/image-kernels/) for a visual demonstration of the effect of different filters.

 ## Creating a convolutional neural network